 Examples of measures, or use of results, that are not reliable nor valid include: Potential solutions to increase reliability and validity: Use of a single, or a few, items from a longer test or survey designed to be administered and scored as a whole.
 An equivalent example would be the use of two to three questions from a STAAR test that are used as the sole determination of student achievement and progress.
 Use of a measure designed to capture the intended outcome.
 Use of scales, such as Lexile ratings, that are used in ways that were not intended by the design of the scale.
-For example, the conversion charts of STAAR raw scores and Lexile levels were designed to suggest accessible reading levels for students scoring at different levels on the STAAR, not as ways to measure growth across administrations.
-Use scales and measures in the way they were intended by the design.
+For example, the conversion charts of STAAR raw scores and Lexile levels were designed to suggest accessible reading levels for students scoring at Using scales and measures in the way they were intended by the design.

+Examples of measures, or use of results, that are not reliable nor valid include: Potential solutions to increase reliability and validity: different levels on the STAAR, not as ways to measure growth across administrations.
 Use of components that are based on availability of resources or participation counts rather than on measurable outcomes.
 Select components that focus on student outcomes or areas directly related to student outcomes.